 The "2kHz Tracer" indicator at the rear of the probe will illuminate only when the probe is sensing a 2kHz modulated signal from the remote tracer source unit.
-Light can also be detected from any 2kHz light source operating between the wavelengths of approximately 1000-1700nM depending on the filter head employed, 1550nM light is recommended.
+This is the mode used in aerial fault finding applications.
+Light can be detected from any 2kHz light source operating between the wavelengths of approximately 1000-1700nM depending on the filter head employed but 1550nM light is recommended.
 Its purpose is to examine ports, fibers, splices or connectors for the presence of a 2kHz IR tracer light.
 This allows identification of light at uncovered ports up to 300km away or to locate severe bends / breaks in most 250 or 900um buffered fibers.
 This mode works throughout the length of a fiber link as well as at the ends.